Neutrino Dollar (USDN) Trading Up 0.2% Over Last 7 Days

-Neutrino Dollar (CURRENCY:USDN) traded up 0.5% against the U.S. dollar during the 1-day period ending at 22:00 PM ET on August 7th.
-Over the last week, Neutrino Dollar has traded 0.2% higher against the U.S. dollar.
-Neutrino Dollar has a market cap of $26.57 million and $1.23 million worth of Neutrino Dollar was traded on exchanges in the last day.
-One Neutrino Dollar coin can currently be purchased for $1.01 or 0.00008639 BTC on major exchanges.
+Neutrino Dollar (CURRENCY:USDN) traded up 0.5% against the US dollar during the 24 hour period ending at 21:00 PM ET on August 12th.
+Neutrino Dollar has a total market capitalization of $26.57 million and $1.23 million worth of Neutrino Dollar was traded on exchanges in the last day.
+One Neutrino Dollar coin can currently be bought for $1.01 or 0.00008639 BTC on popular cryptocurrency exchanges.
+During the last seven days, Neutrino Dollar has traded up 0.2% against the US dollar.

 - inSure (SURE) traded 62.7% higher against the dollar and now trades at $0.0095 or 0.00000028 BTC.